Local Events Making a Comeback

 Called the crown jewel of Mount Pleasant, Memorial Waterfront Park is more than just your average park.
 Located under the grand entryway to the town at the base of the Ravenel Bridge, this park has a lush lawn perfect for a romantic picnic.
 Nearby is the River Watch Café where you can pick up soft serve ice cream.
 Enjoy beautiful views of the Charleston Harbor at the Mount Pleasant Pier where you can sit and swing a while, or try your hand at fishing.
 While you’re there, get a feel for the local culture at the Sweetgrass Cultural Arts Pavilion, War Memorial, and Visitor Center.

 Boone Hall Plantation & Gardens

 Boone Hall Plantation is a publicly-toured historic site located in Mount Pleasant, South Carolina, and listed on the National Register of Historic Places.
 Take a guided tour of the mansion that exists on Boone Hall Plantation, which was built in 1936.
 Walk the gardens, which is a showcase of the year-round color of flowers and other plants.
-One of the main features is antique roses that are over 100 years old.
+Stop and smell the antique rose garden which features roses that are over 100 years old.
 Check out the butterfly pavilion to witness different species of colorful butterflies fly freely in their natural element.

 The waterfront district at Shem Creek is a local favorite with fantastic restaurants and bars with gorgeous waterfront views of Shem Creek, the Charleston Harbor, and surrounding marshes.
 If you want to stretch your sea legs, rent a kayak, paddleboard, or boat tour to view Shem Creek from a unique perspective.
 For land lovers, stroll the boardwalk and watch the sun sink into the sea.
 Keep an eye out for coastal wildlife such as dolphins, various birds, crabs, and more!